Last updated: 21 June 2026

 The updated version will be published with a revised “Last updated” date.

-The version available when you place an order will apply to that order.
+The version available when an order is placed applies to that order.

 We will not apply a later change retrospectively to reduce a right forming part of an existing order.

-For questions about a payment, failed transaction, pending authorisation or refund, contact:
+For questions concerning a payment, failed transaction, pending authorisation, cancellation or refund, contact:

 Anyora Limited, trading as Anyora